-If you have another illness that contributes to an upper respiratory infection, you may experience other symptoms.
+If you have another illness that contributes to a respiratory tract infection, you may experience other symptoms.
 If you have strep, you may experience swollen tonsils, bad breath, and pain while swallowing.
 With pneumonia, you may experience shortness of breath, nausea, vomiting, or diarrhea, according to the Mayo Clinic.

 - Fever over 102 for more than 3 days

 - Get worse instead of better, especially after 10 days

 - Feel pain or pressure in your chest

 - Have very swollen glands in the neck or jaw

 - Have a sore throat for more than one week

 If you believe you have symptoms of strep or pneumonia, you are encouraged to seek treatment from a medical professional.
 You may need antibiotics to treat the infection and get to breathing easier.
 If you get chronic sinus infections, you may need the help of a medical professional as well.

 People who are considered high-risk from the flu should seek medical treatment, according to the Centers for Disease Control.
 This includes people over 65 years old, pregnant women, children younger than 5 years old, and anyone with a chronic illness like asthma, diabetes, or heart disease.

 If you would like to see a provider, you are always welcome to stop by Advanced Urgent Care & Occupational Medicine with locations across Colorado.
 We are open 7 days a week, 8 am to 8 pm.